CelsiaSolaraStarflare/Fyona-Editor/others/README.md

 4. Drag and resize blocks to arrange your layout
 5. Customize block properties in the inspector panel

-### Using the AI Assistant

-1. Click the "AI Chat" button in the inspector panel
-2. Enter a prompt describing the changes you'd like
-3. Click "Send" to execute the AI assistant
-4. The agent will analyze your layout and make suggestions or modifications

 ### Exporting to PDF

 PDF export functionality is available through the API endpoints: